-During the year ended March 31, 2020 all leases were recorded in Lease expense.
+During the year ended March 31, 2021 and 2020 all leases were recorded in selling, general and administrative expense.
 See Note 14, "Leases" for further details.
-For the year ended March 31, 2019 rent expense was \$1.3 million.
-See Item 2, "Properties" for further information.

 Legal Contingencies

 From time to time, the Company is involved in legal and administrative proceedings and claims of various types.
 The Company records a liability in its consolidated financial statements for these matters when a loss is known or considered probable and the amount can be reasonably estimated.
 The Company reviews these estimates each accounting period as additional information is known and adjusts the loss provision when appropriate.
 If a matter is both probable to result in a liability and the amounts of loss can be reasonably estimated, the Company estimates and discloses the possible loss or range of loss to the extent necessary to make the consolidated financial statements not misleading.
 If the loss is not probable or cannot be reasonably estimated, a liability is not recorded in its consolidated financial statements.